mmertama/Gempyre/README.md

 }

 ```
-If the compiler supports `#embed` directive you can omit the `gempyre_add_resources` from CMakeLists.txt and import html as:
+If the compiler supports the `#embed` directive you can omit the `gempyre_add_resources` from a CMakeLists.txt and import html as:

 ```cpp
 #include <gempyre.h>